RemedyIT/ciaox11/connectors/ami4ccm/examples/hello_extended/readme.txt

-Like the CIAOX11 extended hello example, this example also follows the filosophy of AXCIOMA.
+Like the CIAOX11 extended hello example, this example also follows the philosophy of AXCIOMA.
 The four 'parts':